network-analytics/traffic-reproducer/README.md

 # Traffic Reproducer

 Given a PCAP and a configuration file, this scapy-based tool can reproduce traffic to a collector.
-This can be useful, for example, to debug or test a collector with a recording from some routers.
+This can be useful, for example, to debug or test a collector with data from some routers or with handcrafted telemetry data.

 ## Features